streamdata-gallery-organizations/aws-waf/_listings/aws-waf/actiongetsampledrequests-get-openapi.md

       parameters:
       - in: query
         name: MaxItems
-        description: "The number of requests that you want AWS WAF to return from among the first 5,000 requests that your AWS resource received\t\t\tduring the time range"
+        description: The number of requests that you want AWS WAF to return from among the first 5,000 requests that your AWS resource receivedduring the time range
         type: string
       - in: query
         name: RuleId